DjangoGirls/tutorial/en/intro_to_command_line/README.md

 $ cd Desktop
 ```

+Note that
-(The directory name "Desktop" might be translated
+the directory name "Desktop" might be translated
 to the language of your Linux account.
 If that's the case, you'll need to replace `Desktop`
 with the translated name,
-for example `Schreibtisch` for German.)
+for example `Schreibtisch` for German.

 <!--endsec-->